tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

         # ID field mappings default to "id"; if your table's primary key
         # has a different field name, specify it here.
         id: post_id

-        actions:
-            # As stated before, default actions will be mapped to unimplemented
-            # schema actions.
-If there is no action to handle an event, Graph
-            # will return a 501 Not Implemented back to the client.
-            resource:
-                POST: Path\To\My\Posts\Create

         attributes:
             # Attribute is defined before the colon.
 Its implementation name